emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 3.2.0 - October 21, 2025 =
+* NEW: Updated admin UI for building filters.
+* FIX: Fixed issue with Selected Filters display not rendering < and > characters correctly.

+= 3.1.1 - September 17, 2025 =
+* FIX: Fixed issue with Facet filtering counts and query updates.

 = 3.1.0 - August 18, 2025 =
 * NEW: Added new Filter element theme colors.